In Cheyenne, EPA Announces Wyoming’s Primacy for Class VI Underground Injection Control Program, Highlights Final Power Plant Effluent Limitation Guidelines Rule | US EPA

 In Cheyenne, EPA Announces Wyoming’s Primacy for Class VI Underground Injection Control Program, Highlights Final Power Plant Effluent Limitation Guidelines Rule

-Cheyenne – Today, at a press conference U.S. Environmental Protection Agency (EPA) Associate Deputy Administrator Doug Benevento joined Wyoming Governor Mark Gordon, Wyoming Department of Environmental Quality (DEQ) Director Todd Parfitt, and EPA Region 8 Administrator Greg Sopkin to announce the approval of Wyoming’s request for primary enforcement responsibility (primacy) for Class VI wells under the Underground Injection Control (UIC) Program.
+Cheyenne, Wyo.
+(September 4, 2020) — Yesterday, at a press conference U.S. Environmental Protection Agency (EPA) Associate Deputy Administrator Doug Benevento joined Wyoming Governor Mark Gordon, Wyoming Department of Environmental Quality (DEQ) Director Todd Parfitt, and EPA Region 8 Administrator Greg Sopkin to announce the approval of Wyoming’s request for primary enforcement responsibility (primacy) for Class VI wells under the Underground Injection Control (UIC) Program.
 They also highlighted the final revisions to specific effluent guidelines and standards for “steam electric” power plants, which will reduce pollution nationwide by nearly a million pounds per year over the 2015 rule while saving the U.S. power sector approximately $140 million annually, including saving power plants in Wyoming $8.1 million per year.

 “The Trump Administration is empowering states like Wyoming to develop and manage strong programs that protect the environment and public health while supporting local economies,” said EPA Associate Deputy Administrator Doug Benevento.
 “With this important action, EPA is recognizing Wyoming as a proven partner in the safe and responsible management of drinking water.”